ethereum-optimism/optimism/specs/deposits.md

 [EIP-2718]: https://eips.ethereum.org/EIPS/eip-2718

 - `address from`: The address of the sender account.
-- `address to`: The address of the recipient account.
+- `address to`: The address of the recipient account, or the null (zero-length) address if the deposited transaction is a contract creation.
 - `uint256 mint`: The ETH value to mint on L2.
 - `uint256 value`: The ETH value to send to the recipient account.
 - `bytes data`: The input data.